 - A scratching post and some other cat toys.

 - A door left ajar, for when she plucks up the courage to explore further afield - keeping it open will also let her retreat back to safety if her courage fails!
-Keep other pets away during these early days - introducing them comes later (see the Introducing a Second Cat and Can I Keep a cat With a Dog sections of this guide).
+Keep other pets away during these early days - introducing them comes later (see the Introducing Two Cats and Cats and Dogs sections of this guide).

 - Give your cat plenty of time to settle in.
 Sit in the room with her and speak softly.
 Offer some treats, or lure her towards you with a cat toy.
 Eventually she’ll come and say hello.
 Some reach this stage quicker than others!